rmiddle/cerb5blog.event.assignment/README.md

 What's this?
 ------------
-Event Condition Assignment is quick project I created to all adding in a condition of assignment — Read more
+Event Assignment is a project I created add in a new Behavior for Adding of Watchers and *Owners in both Users and groups.

+* Requires 5.4.3 for the new owner function.

 Installation using Git
 ------------